 4. Reporting You get a detailed report with every finding documented: what was found, how it was reproduced (exact HTTP requests), what the business impact is, and how to fix it.
 Findings are rated by severity (Critical, High, Medium, Low, Informational) and mapped to SOC 2 and ISO 27001 controls.

 5. Remediation support and retest Your developers fix the findings using the reproduction steps in the report.
 We retest to confirm the fixes work.
-Both our pentest plans include a free retest.
+Both our pentest plans include a free retest within 30 days, and the Growth plan adds a sanity retest 15 days after that to verify final fixes hold.

 Not every startup needs a pentest on day one.
 Here is when it becomes necessary: